-Introduction: Fibro-osseous lesion (FOL) is a broad term for a diverse group of jaw and craniofacial disorders that are often painless but grow progressively if uncontrolled.
+Introduction: Fibro-osseous lesion is a broad term for a diverse group of jaw and craniofacial disorders that are often painless, but grow progressively, if uncontrolled.
 They are characterized by the replacement of normal bone by fibrous connective tissue matrix displaying varying degrees of mineralization in the form of woven bone or cementum-like structures.

-Patients and Methods: Retrospective survey of the records of all patients seen between 2000 and 2013 at the department of Oral and Maxillofacial Surgery clinic, Ahmadu Bello University Teaching Hospital Zaria, Nigeria was undertaken.
+Methods: Retrospective survey of the records of all patients seen between 2000 and 2013 at the department of Oral and Maxillofacial Surgery Clinic, Ahmadu Bello University Teaching Hospital, Zaria, Nigeria was undertaken.

-Conclusion: Due to late presentation, the size of the lesion, the outcome is usually not good esthetically especially for maxillary lesions.
+Conclusion: Due to late presentation, the size of the lesion, the outcome is usually not good aesthetically, especially for maxillary lesions.